-Regarding behavioural changes to improve their financial position, cooking more at home rather than getting takeaways or eating out (42%) was most likely to have been mentioned (Figure 13).
-Around two in five stated that they had done the following: reduced spend on food shopping (38%), socialised less (37%), cancelled subscriptions (36%), spent more time shopping around to find the best deals (36%).
+Regarding behavioural changes to improve their financial position, around two in five stated that they had done the following: reduced spend on food shopping (42%), cooked more at home rather than getting takeaways or eating out (42%), reduced home energy use (38%), spent more time shopping around to find the best deals (38%), socialised less (37%) (Figure 13).

-About a third (34%) of respondents stated that they had reduced home energy use, 30% stated that they had cut back on holidays or day trips, whilst 23% stated that they had cut back on beauty treatments or personal care.
-About a fifth (19%) stated that they had reduced their car usage, 18% stated that they had sold belongings to earn money, 13% stated that they had borrowed more money, 6% stated that they had taken on a second job or extra work, whilst the same number (6%) stated that they had postponed payments.
+About a third (34%) of respondents stated that they had cancelled subscriptions and/or cut back on holidays or day trips (33%), whilst 24% stated that they had cut back on beauty treatments or personal care.
+About a fifth (21%) stated that they had reduced their car usage, 19% stated that they had sold belongings to earn money, 15% stated that they had borrowed more money, 8% stated that they had taken on a second job or extra work, whilst the same number (8%) stated that they had postponed payments.